 Biscotti dolci, or sweet biscuit, is a biscuit that is made with sweet ingredients such as sugar, honey, or fruit.
 It is a sweet, flavorful biscuit that is often enjoyed as a dessert or snack.

-A type of snail that is commonly used in Italian cuisine, particularly in the region of Lazio.
+A type of snail that is commonly used in Italian cuisine, particularly in Sicilian cuisine.
 It is often served as an appetizer or a main dish.

-A Tuscan dish made with salt cod, tomatoes, and vegetables, such as leeks and zucchini.
+A Ligurian dish made with salt cod, tomatoes, and vegetables, such as leeks and zucchini.
 It is often served with polenta or bread.

-A type of pasta from the region of Campania that is made with flour and water and shaped into long, thin ropes.
+A type of pasta commonly served in Lazio that is made with flour and water and shaped into long, thin ropes.
 It is often served with a sauce made with anchovies, olives, and capers.